kyma-project/website/content/blog-posts/2023-XX-XX-updated-subscription-api/index.md

 Example:

 An application sent events of event type `object.operation`.
 To allow sending such event to EventMesh, we had to introduce a prefix as part of the EventMesh requirements.
-Then, we sent those events to the Eventing backend with eventtype `prefix.object.operation`.
-When these events were delivered to our internal subscribers, they were not of type `object.operation` (the original eventtype), but they were delivered with eventtype `prefix.object.operation`.
+Then, we sent those events to the Eventing backend with event type `prefix.object.operation`.
+When these events were delivered to our internal subscribers, they were not of type `object.operation` (the original event type), but they were delivered with event type `prefix.object.operation`.

 Modifying the subscriptions that way also limited to which events you could subscribe.
 You could only subscribe to events that had the prefix that had been configured in the Kyma cluster.